samratyeager/samratyeager/README.md

 Hey, I'm Samrat👋
-I'm a 19-year old developer based in Nepal, and I'm passionate about crafting digital expirences
+I'm a 19-year old developer, and I'm passionate about codding stuffs